capotej/capotej.github.com/source/_posts/2008-9-30-why-mootools-or-why-not-jquery.markdown

-It’s not like I’m never going to use JQuery again; It simply isn’t my default js framework any longer.#### 725 views and 3 responses
+It’s not like I’m never going to use JQuery again; It simply isn’t my default js framework any longer.

-- Jun 13 2011,  7:14 PMRick responded:For the past two days I've been researching the differences between these two.
-I always seemed to gravitate to mootools but figured I'd better check the competition before making a choice, which is hands down mootools.

-The prototype extending had me worried a bit but I'm pretty confident that the improvement is worth any risk.
-Also I think most extending is done on the common and stable stuff and the developers are aware of the risks and proceed cautiously.

-Anyway, all just to say that this article has hit the nail on the head perfectly.
-You have put to words my exact findings.

-Thanks,Rick
-- Feb  4 2012,  9:48 PMMohammed responded:Thanks for the great article.
-I've dabbled a little with jQuery, but not mooTools, so lets give it a try.
-- Mar  7 2012,  4:48 AMstreamline online responded:Make an impression on nice ideas along with definitely good suggestions thank you just for this amazing checklist.

-Thank you for taking time for you to article and so excellent content articles.